mezzio/mezzio/doc/book/getting-started/features.md

 > Because this middleware would only be invoked in these special conditions,
 > we recommended piping such middleware _last_ in the queue.
 >
-> Starting with Expressive 1.1, this feature was deprecated, in favor of
+> Starting with Mezzio 1.1, this feature was deprecated, in favor of
 > using standard middleware with try/catch blocks internally for error
 > handling.
 As such, we still document it, for our 1.X users, but recommend
 > migrating to the suggested error handling practices.